-A diversified portfolio of dividend paying stocks in the 5% range is very doable these days, as addressed earlier.
-Most stock income funds yield in the 3.5% range, but higher yields from decent quality stocks can be found.
+A diversified portfolio of individual dividend paying stocks in the 5% range is very doable these days, as addressed earlier.
+Again, however, most stock income funds yield in the 3% range, but higher yields from decent quality stocks can be found.

-There are many services that provide analysis and recommendations for high yielding stocks.
+There are many services that provide analysis and recommendations for high yielding stocks for proactive individual investors who don’t want to do all the work.
 There are also wealth managers and financial advisors who specialize in high dividend stocks.

-Just be cautious of fees and taxes eating into the yield.
-This means that dividend investing through funds has both a lower yield and also fees that will run more than most high income stock recommendation subscriptions.
+As touched upon previously, be cautious of fees and taxes eating into the yield.
+Dividend investing through funds not only results in lower yields most of the time, it also results in fees that are higher than most high yielding stock recommendation subscriptions.

 Closed End Funds

-There is a less known class of funds called closed end funds.
-These funds usually have higher payouts than more common “open end” mutual funds.
+A lesser known class of funds called closed end funds exists.
+These funds usually have higher yields than more common “open end” mutual funds.

-Several negatives that many people don’t realize is that closed end funds often:
+Several negatives that many people don’t realize are that closed end funds often: